mxriverlynn/backbone.picky/readme.md

 #### SingleSelect#deselect(model)

 Deselect the currently selected model.
-This method will remove the model from the collection's `selected` attribute, and call the model's `deselect` method to ensure the model knows it has been deselected.
+This method will remove the model from the collection's `selected` property, and call the model's `deselect` method to ensure the model knows it has been deselected.

 ```js